Art’s Got Heart – and Galleries Have the Technology to Prove It

 AGO visitors can wear a lightweight wristband, which like a fitness tracker, keeps track of their heart rate as they view art.
 Photo: AGO.

-Heart rate and location data are gathered and processed by the system, which was developed and installed by Toronto-based interactive technology studio WXM.
+Heart rate and location data are gathered and processed by the system, which was developed and installed by Toronto-based interactive technology studio WXM with international agency Zulu Alpha Kilo.

 When you’re done, a personalized report is emailed out with data describing your heartfelt reactions: Which artwork sent your heart racing?
 Which one captivated you the longest?
 What colour palette most affected you?
-You can see the artworks that touched your heart the most and you can share them online with friends and family.
+You can review the artworks that got your heart pumping and you can share them online with friends and family.

 The Monitor is free with admission to the AGO and will be available to November 12.